public-key-cryptography/public-key-editor/README.md

 	cryptography because nonlinear, multivariate, multi-dimensional, modular and non-modular equations are unsolvable.

-	The public keys also include the Rabin / factorization cipher c = m ^ 2 (mod n) where n is the cipher or static public key, m is the sender's secret key and c is the one-time public key; and the Merkle- Hellman / knapsack cipher c[] = s0 a[] + r[][] s[] (mod n), b = c[] (m[] + e[]) where the vector c is the cipher or static public key, a is a superincreasing sequence of integers, r is a public random ma- trix, s0, s[], and n are secret keys, e is a vector of small random errors, and b is the sender's one- time public key.
+	The public keys also include the Merkle-Hellman / knapsack cipher c[] = s0 a[] + r[][] s[] (mod n), b = c[] (m[] + e[]) where the vector c is the cipher or static public key, a[] is a superincreasing sequence of integers, r is a public random matrix, s0, s[], and n are secret keys, e[] is a vector of small random errors, and b is the sender's one-time public key.

-	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the cipher- data or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to en- crypt the random number or one-time encryption key.
-The receiver decrypts a message by xor-ing the en- crypted random number using the shared secret key, hashing the random number to create the one-time pad, and then xor-ing the one-time pad and the cipherdata to recover the plaindata.
+	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to cre- ate a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the cipherdata or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to encrypt the random number or one-time encryption key.
+The receiver decrypts a message by xor-ing the encrypted random number using the shared secret key, hashing the random number to create the one-time pad, and then xor-ing the one-time pad and the cipherdata to recover the plaindata.

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
 Also, the program doesn't use broken ciphers such as